-All babies grow at their own unique speed.
-However, if she is growing too fast or too slow, this can potentially be a sign of health problems.
-By monitoring your child’s growth, some issues can be identified early and action can be taken before a problem develops.1 Because of this, your child should be weighed and measured at regularly scheduled well-child visits to the doctor and at any visits when they are sick.
-Typically these well-child visits occur at these intervals: 2
+All babies grow at their own speed.
+However, growing too fast or too slow can potentially be a sign of health problems.
+By monitoring your child’s growth, some issues can be identified early and action can be taken before a problem develops.1 Because of this, your child should be weighed and measured at regularly scheduled well-child doctor visits and at any visits when they are sick.
+Well-child visits typically occur at these intervals: 2

 Within one to two weeks of birth

 A growth chart is a simple way to compare your baby’s height and weight against that of the wider population.
 The standard baby growth charts for Canada were developed by the World Health Organization (WHO).
-On the growth charts are a set of curves that correspond with different percentiles of height and weight within a representative sample of the greater population.
+On the growth charts are a set of curves that correspond with different percentiles of height and weight within a representative sample of the greater national population.

-By plotting your child’s growth over time on the chart, your doctor is able to see how your baby’s size compares and whether it stays within a healthy range.
+By plotting your child’s growth over time on the chart, your doctor is able to see how your baby’s size compares to the percentile ranges of the population and whether baby’s height and weight are within a healthy range for their age.

 For children up to age five, the WHO considers children below the 3rd percentile in weight and height to be underweight.

-Whereas children above the 97th percentile in weight are consider overweight however these must take into account family size as well so discuss with your health care provider.1 Because sex can affect growth rates, there are separate WHO Growth Charts for Canada for boys and girls, each with their own percentiles.
+Children above the 97th percentile in weight, however, are considered overweight.
+Remember that no matter what percentile your baby falls into, your doctor will take into account other factors, including the size of baby’s parents.1 Because sex can affect growth rates, there are separate WHO Growth Charts for Canada for boys and girls, each with their own percentiles.

 - PROMOTING OPTIMAL MONITORING OF CHILD GROWTH IN CANADA: USING THE NEW WHO GROWTH CHARTS, (https://www.cps.ca/uploads/tools/growth-charts-statement-FULL.pdf)